Lake Louise State Park

 The twenty mile Shooting Star State Trail winds through the park and is available for use in the spring through late fall.

 Lake Louise State Park is staffed on a seasonal basis.
-Camping at the park opens May 25 and remains available through Labor Day.
+Camping at the park opens Memorial weekend and remains available through Labor Day.

 Purchase a Minnesota State Parks Gift Card.

 Burning non-local firewood can spread invasive species, and it's against Minnesota state law.
 Learn more.
 Always buy your firewood at the park, or from an approved local vendor.
 Find firewood vendors for Lake Louise State Park.